 FAKE SOCIAL MEDIA QUIZ EXAMPLE

 In hopes of striking easy money, thousands of Americans fall prey to scammers promising lottery winnings or a high-paying job, in return for a small “advance fee” to secure the prize or position that doesn't actually exist.
 Once you know how to spot job offer scams, you’ll be able to see them from a mile away.

-EXAMPLE OF A JOB SCAM
+EXAMPLE OF A JOB OFFER SCAM

-- Be wary of unsolicited offers.
+- Be wary of unsolicited job offers.
 Check and double check any organization that contacts you out of the blue.
 Find an official website, and contact their official HR department or representative to verify.

 - Interview in person.
 Never accept a job unless you've conducted a face-to-face interview with an actual representative of the company.
 Many job offer scams will include an offer before the person interviews you.
 This is a red flag.

-What to do if You're a Victim of a Social Media Scam:
+What to do if You're a Victim of a Social Media Scam

 If you think you have fallen for a social media scam, take the following steps: